srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-We convert the `MNIST_Image` structure into a `Vector` structure using the following function:
+We convert the `MNIST_Image` structure into this `Vector` structure using the following function:

 ```c